-The central Square of Athens is located in front of the Greek Parliament and is one of the most photographed spots during major protests.
+The central Square of Athens and one of the most photographed spots of the capital that is located in front of the Greek Parliament.

 Plateia Sintagmatos, (Constitution Square), is located in the city center of Athens in front of the Greek Parliament.
 This is a square of great importance for Athens and all Greece.